VincentSaelzler/hyper-homelab/docs/pfsense.md

 # Configuration Backup and Restoration
 Use the AutoConfigBackup service.
 This is totally free, and provides offsite backups from Netgate.
 Instructions from Netgate website are easy and clear.
+> ⚠️ IMPORTANT: When doing a bare-metal restore, be sure to note the new device ID

 # Software Setup
 > ⚠️ WARNING: Changes made by Ansible are wiped out when configuration is changed via the GUI